Fiona-T/knot-art/README.md

 - [#52](https://github.com/Fiona-T/knot-art/issues/52) As a user I can click on a back to top button so that I can get back to the top of the page without having to scroll
 - [#53](https://github.com/Fiona-T/knot-art/issues/53) As a user I can see a message confirming my actions (e.g. adding item to bag) so that I know my changes were received
 - [#62](https://github.com/Fiona-T/knot-art/issues/62) As a user I can see a page styled the same way as the website when I get a server error or access denied so that I can find my way back to the correct page on the website
+- [#91](https://github.com/Fiona-T/knot-art/issues/91) As a user I can quickly see which section of the website I am in from the main header so that I know which part of the website I am in and can navigate easily

 #### Shop - viewing products
 - [#7](https://github.com/Fiona-T/knot-art/issues/7) As a site user, I can easily view all the products in the shop so that I can see all the available products immediately without having to sort or filter or take any action